 City Creek Canyon – Near Downtown

-Located just a mile from the heart of downtown Salt Lake City, this paved route brings you quickly away from the urban congestion through a very pretty canyon along the pleasant creek.
+Located less than one mile from the heart of downtown Salt Lake City, this paved route brings you quickly away from the urban congestion through a very pretty canyon along the pleasant creek.
 It is fairly easy grade until the last 2 miles, where most of the elevation gain occurs.

 5 mile route or 9 mile Route